uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/API.md

 If authorised: server will delete child with ID `childID` and return a 204 response.

-If not authorised: server will return a 403 response where the `resource` field of the error response is the same as the URI at which the action was invoked.
+If not authorised OR no such child: server will return a 403 response where the `resource` field of the error response is the same as the URI at which the action was invoked.

-If no such child:

-Return 404 "Not Found".

 OPEN QUESTION: Should all the samples associated with `childID` be deleted too?